nguyenvuducduy97andrew-ai/OOP_HotelBookingManagementSystem/ARCHITECTURE.md

 ```

 `loadAll()` never skips an invalid row.
 A failed load leaves the active in-memory manager unchanged, preventing a later full save from silently deleting data that was not loaded.

+### Customer list interaction

+`CustomerPageWidget` keeps list presentation separate from customer rules.
+It can
+search by name, document number/internal identity, or phone; filter active versus
+archived records, document type, and issuing country; and sort supported table
+columns from their headers.
+The compact table exposes document number and document
+type, while issuing country remains a filter to preserve horizontal space.
+These
+controls only select and order rows; `CustomerService` remains the authority for
+identity and normalized-phone collision decisions.

 ### Create a reservation from Room Status